 Rob Miller on behalf of the Wildlife Committee supports unanimously with an offered amendment:

 Amend line 16 strike "this" and replace it with "THE PROHIBITION OF CARCASS MOVEMENT."

 Miller (Kobasic) move to accept the proposed amendment.
+Vote on amendment.
 Carried unanimously.